Lazi Church: Architecture

 The church is built of sea stones and wood.
 It belongs to the neoclassical style.
-It has two pulpits and has retained its original retablo and wood florings.
+It has two pulpits and has retained its original retablo and wood floorings.

 Convent

 The U-shaped Bahay na bato convent is one of the largest convents built during the Spanish colonial era.
 On its first floor are stonewalls while wood panels can be found on the second floor.
 Its dimension is 42 m by 38 m.
 It is funded by donations from parishes and missions of the Recollects.
 Partitions of the convent were removed but the original structure was maintained.
 It now houses the Siquijor Heritage Museum which has collections of important church relics and paraphernalia.